 Other valid domestic enrolments

-The table below sets out the evidence required for an enrolling tertiary education organisation (TEO) to verify the eligibility and identity of learners who are classified as domestic students under this notice.
+The table below sets out the evidence required for an enrolling TEO to verify the eligibility and identity of learners who are classified as domestic students under this notice.

-You must report these enrolments in line with the Single Data Return (SDR) and/or Industry Training Register (ITR) manual and Conditions set out in the 2023 Funding Conditions Catalogue (PDF 4.4 MB).
+The enrolling TEO must report these enrolments in line with the SDR and/or ITR manual and funding conditions set out in the 2024 Funding Conditions Catalogue.

-If the below evidence requirements cannot be met (for example, because a student does not have access to the documents described below), then the enrolling TEO should contact the Tertiary Education Commission (TEC) for further guidance.
+If the below evidence requirements cannot be met (for example, because a learner does not have access to the documents described below), then the enrolling TEO should contact the TEC for further guidance.

 The enrolling TEO must sight the original or certified copy of the evidence set out below.
 The enrolling TEO should ensure that it takes a copy of the evidence and retains that copy on file, for at least two years after the completion of the education or training in which the learner is enrolled.